komus-Israel/daml-functional-programming-101/README.md

 `2.9.6`

 ---
-Feel free to explore the code while you deepen your understanding of functional programming in DAML with the reference documentation.
+Feel free to explore the codes while you deepen your understanding of DAML functional programming using the reference documentation.